tywalch/electrodb/README.md

 All DynamoDB table start with at least a PartitionKey with an optional SortKey, this can be referred to as the _"Table Index"_.
 The `indexes` object requires at least the definition of this _Table Index_ **Partition Key** and (if applicable) **Sort Key**.

 In your model, the _Table Index_ this is expressed as an _Access Pattern_ *without* an `index` property.
-For Secondary Indexes, use the `index` property to define the name of the index as defined on your DynamoDB table.
+For Secondary Indexes (both GSIs and LSIs), use the `index` property to define the name of the index as defined on your DynamoDB table.

 Within these _AccessPatterns_, you define the PartitionKey and (optionally) SortKeys that are present on your DynamoDB table and map the key's name on the table with the `field` property.